-The Ontario Provincial Park is open year round and is a popular camping destination.
-Known for being a hot spot to observe and view migratory birds and a ecologically diverse natural places.
+The Ontario Provincial Park is open year-round and is a popular camping destination.
+Known for being a hot spot to observe and view migratory birds and ecologically diverse natural places.
 I believe that translates to a pleasant dream for a geologist.

 My son and I spent so much time on our snowshoes and hiking the Old Shore Trail by Lake Huron.
 The Visitor Centre was not open while we were there, however it does open for select dates such a Family Day.
 We hiked past it a couple times on the trail and on our way to the playground.

 The hiking trails turn into cross country ski trails and they were being used a lot while we were there.
 We did not snowshoe on those trails as it would be dangerous to get in the way of the skiers.
-There are signs telling snowshoer’s to not go on the trails.
-Again, it’s best to snowshoe at the Nipissing Campground area as it’s closed to campers for camping in winter.
+There are signs telling snowshoers to not go on the trails.
+It’s best to snowshoe at the Nipissing Campground area as it’s closed to campers for camping in winter.